 4, How can I teach my horse to lengthen his stride?

-To encourage a horse to learn to lengthen his trot stride, Anna recommends a technique she often uses with younger horses at her training and sales centre in Devon, Elite Dressage.
+To encourage a horse to learn to lengthen his trot stride and ultimately develop an extended trot, Anna recommends a technique she often uses with younger horses at her training and sales centre in Devon, Elite Dressage.

 “If we really want to invigorate a horse, or improve their extensions, ride alongside another that will extend, and ask for some lengthened strides at the same time to tap in the horse’s natural herd instinct,” advises Anna.
 “It’s much more fun than kicking!”